bcarrillo1051/Atinverter/docs/software/library/features/ac_vi_sensing_feature.md

 $$\frac{f_{s}}{f_{max}} = \frac{62.5 \times 10^3Hz}{60Hz} ≈ 1042$$

-The sampling frequeny is substantially larger than the recommended amount so a high fidelity signal is to be expected.
+The sampling frequency is substantially larger than the recommended amount so a high fidelity signal is to be expected.

 Translating this concept into software, the command below: